-At Made of Love Shop we offer several different fabric types.
+At Made of Love Fabrics we offer several different fabric types.
 There are two main types of fabrics: knit (which generally have stretch), and woven (which generally do not have stretch).
-At this time, Made of Love Shop offers mainly knit fabrics, but we have recently expanded into some wovens.

 Here is a handy guide for common abbreviations in the fabric and sewing community: Common Abbreviations – In the Fabric and Sewing Community

 Here is a handy graphic for common uses of knit fabrics on common clothing items.
 This is not all encompassing, and you are encouraged to try different fabric types on different clothing styles – the best way to learn is to experiment!
 These are just the standard fabric types called for on patterns.